-Class II Directors
+Nominees - Class II Directors

-Evelyn M. Angelle - Age: 51, Positions: Audit Committee, Chairperson
+Evelyn M. Angelle - Age: 52, Positions: Audit Committee, Chairperson

 Ms. Angelle was appointed as a director of Forum in February 2011 and currently serves as the Chairperson of the Audit Committee.
-Ms. Angelle also serves as a member of the board of directors and audit committee of STEP Energy Services, Ltd., an oilfield services company providing specialized coiled tubing, and associated pumping and support equipment.
+Ms. Angelle also serves on the board of directors, and as a member of the audit committee, of STEP Energy Services, Ltd., a public oilfield services company providing specialized coiled tubing, and associated pumping and support equipment.
 She served as Executive Vice President and Chief Financial Officer of BJ Services, a provider of North American land pressure pumping services, from January 2017 to November 2017.
 From November 2017 to the present, and from January 2015 to December 2016, Ms. Angelle has been a private investor and philanthropist.
 From January 2014 through January 2015, Ms. Angelle served as Senior Vice President - Supply Chain for Halliburton, responsible for global procurement, materials, logistics and manufacturing.
 From April 2003 to December 2013, Ms. Angelle served in various finance and accounting roles for Halliburton, including Senior Vice President and Chief Accounting Officer, and Vice President of Investor Relations.

-Before joining Halliburton in 2003, Ms. Angelle worked for 15 years in the audit department of Ernst & Young LLP, where she specialized in serving large, multinational public companies and provided technical accounting and consultation to clients and other professionals.
+Before joining Halliburton in 2003, Ms. Angelle worked for 15 years in the audit department of Ernst & Young LLP, where she specialized in serving large, multinational public companies and provided technical accounting and consultation services to clients and other professionals.
 She is a certified public accountant in Texas and a certified management accountant.

 Ms. Angelle serves on various charitable organizations, including on the board of directors and on the executive committees of Junior Achievement of Southeast Texas and Junior Achievement USA.

-As a result of her professional experience and her particular knowledge in financial, internal controls and public company disclosure compliance, Ms. Angelle is considered by our board of directors to be an audit committee financial expert.
+The board of directors is nominating Ms. Angelle because of her professional experience and her particular knowledge in financial, internal controls and public company disclosure compliance.
+Ms. Angelle is financially literate and considered by our board of directors to be an audit committee financial expert.
 In addition, she brings to the board of directors added judgment about supply chain, investor relations and the financial management of large oilfield corporations.

-John A. Carrig - Age: 67, Positions: Governance Committee, Chairperson; Audit Committee, Member
+John A. Carrig - Age: 68, Positions: Nominating, Governance and Sustainability Committee, Chairperson; Audit Committee, Member

-Mr. Carrig was appointed as a director of Forum in July 2011 and currently serves as the Chairperson of the Governance Committee and as a member of the Audit Committee.
+Mr. Carrig was appointed as a director of Forum in July 2011 and currently serves as the Chairperson of the Nominating, Governance and Sustainability Committee and as a member of the Audit Committee.
 He retired from ConocoPhillips on March 1, 2011, having most recently served as President and Chief Operating Officer since 2008, where he was responsible for global Exploration and Production, Refining and Marketing, Commercial, Project Development and Procurement and the Health, Safety and Environment functions.
 Mr. Carrig served as Executive Vice President, Finance, and Chief Financial Officer from 2002 to 2008.
 Prior to the merger with Conoco Inc. in 2002, Mr. Carrig was with Phillips Petroleum Company, where he was named Senior Vice President and Chief Financial Officer in 2001.
 In 2000, he joined Phillips' management committee as Senior Vice President and Treasurer.
 From 1996 to 2000, he was Vice President and Treasurer.
 Mr. Carrig served as Treasurer in 1995 and Assistant Treasurer in 1994.

 He joined Phillips in 1978 as a tax attorney.
 He has been a private investor and engaged in charitable endeavors since his retirement from ConocoPhillips.
-Mr. Carrig serves on the board of directors of WPX Energy, Inc., an oil, natural gas and natural gas liquids producer.
+Mr. Carrig serves on the board of directors of WPX Energy, Inc., a public oil, natural gas and natural gas liquids producer.